benvaljean/benvaljean.github.io/_posts/2007-09-17-Database_Corruption_(Arcserve).markdown

 Database corruption affects detailed session records even if a merge is done on the tape.
-Consequently restore by session/tree/query does not work but the backed up data itself does not work.
+Consequently restore by session/tree/query does not work but the backed up data itself is unaffected.
 For a quick work around to enable the restoration of data without investigating/fixing database corruption choose **Restore by Media**.
 This does not rely on a Arcserve database but a whole particular session will have to be